ibeginnernoob/assignment/answers.md

 Impact: Reduces repetitive coding by 30–50%, letting engineers focus on complex logic.

 2. AI-Assisted UI/UX Design
-Example: Tools like Figma’s AI or Uizard can:
+Example: Tools like Figma’s AI or Lovable or v0 by vercel or Uizard can:

 Generate design prototypes from text prompts (e.g., “Dashboard with metrics card, sidebar, and dark theme”).